fidanf/slim3-starter/README.md

 ### Recommended dev environnement :
 - PhpStorm + Vagrant homestead or Wampserver
 - Mailtrap.io

+If you use homestead's Redis server, edit /etc/redis/redis.conf and fill the requirepass line with your own password.

 Feel free to use the dump.sql file in the root directory to try out the form on the homepage and the api routes.